 In October 2019, the University entered into a ten-year Power Purchase Agreement (PPA) for the supply of a fixed amount of electricity per year from UK-based wind farms.
-The supplied electricity is verified as renewable & zero carbon through the provision of Renewable Energy Guarantees Origin (REGO) certificates from the energy provider.
+The supplied electricity is verified as renewable and zero carbon through the provision of Renewable Energy Guarantees Origin (REGO) certificates from the energy provider.
 The PPA is for the provision of 24,408 MWh of renewable electricity per year.
-The Emissions factor applied is therefore Zero.
+The Emissions factor applied is therefore zero.

 The University's supplier tariff specific emission factor is applied to remaining consumption purchased through our EDF contract not covered by the PPA.
-The current tariff is 'EDF Zero Carbon for Business', though it does produce nuclear waste which is reported within the Environmental Sustainability Report as a consequence of using this power source.
+The current tariff is 'EDF Zero Carbon for Business', though it does produce nuclear waste which is reported within the University's Report and Financial Statements and Environmental Sustainability Report as a consequence of using this power source.
 The carbon conversion factor applied is therefore zero.
 The University is committed to moving to fully renewable electricity tariffs over time.